Charles Theodore, Elector of Bavaria: Bavarian succession

 Charles Theodore did not immediately take up his new title.
 He had several mistresses and many illegitimate children.
-However, these children could inherit neither the Electorate of Bavaria nor that of the Palatine; Charles Theodore needed territory that he could bequeath to his illegitimate children.
-Charles Theodore also dreamed of resurrecting the Burgundian Empire of the Middle Ages.
+However, those children could inherit neither the Electorate of Bavaria nor that of the Palatinate; Charles Theodore needed territory that he could bequeath to his illegitimate children.

-On 3 January 1778, shortly after the death of Max Joseph, Charles Theodore signed an agreement with Emperor Joseph II to exchange southern Bavaria for part of the Austrian Netherlands.
+On 3 January 1778, shortly after the death of Max Joseph, Charles Theodore signed an agreement with Joseph II, Holy Roman Emperor to exchange southern Bavaria for part of the Austrian Netherlands.

-The plan was strongly opposed by Maria Anna Sophia of Saxony, the widow of Max Joseph, and Charles Theodore's cousin Charles II August, Duke of Zweibrücken, the head of the House of Palatinate-Birkenfeld and next heir of Bavaria and the Palatinate.
-They were supported by Frederick II of Prussia, and most of the German minor states.
+The plan was strongly opposed by Maria Anna Sophia of Saxony, the widow of Max Joseph, and Charles Theodore's cousin Charles II August, Duke of Zweibrücken, the head of the House of Palatinate-Birkenfeld and the next heir of Bavaria and the Palatinate.
+They were supported by Frederick II of Prussia and most of the German minor states.

 The ensuing diplomatic crisis led to the War of the Bavarian Succession, which was ended by the Peace of Teschen (1779).
-Charles Theodore accepted the Bavarian succession, but agreed that his illegitimate descendants could not inherit Bavaria.
+Charles Theodore accepted the Bavarian succession but agreed that his illegitimate descendants could not inherit Bavaria.
 Austria acquired the Innviertel, a part of Bavaria in the basin of the Inn River.

-Charles Theodore had only one son with his wife, Countess Elizabeth Augusta of Sulzbach, who died a day after birth.
+Charles Theodore had only one son, Franz Ludwig Josef, with his wife, Countess Elizabeth Augusta of Sulzbach, who died a day after birth.
 His wife died in 1794.
 In 1795, he married Maria Leopoldine of Austria-Este, Joseph's niece, but they had no children.
 A second proposal to exchange Bavaria for the Austrian Netherlands in 1784 also failed as Frederick II of Prussia initiated the Fürstenbund.

-When Charles Theodore died, Bavaria and the Electorate passed to his cousin, Max Joseph, Duke of Zweibrücken, the younger brother of Charles August, who had died in 1795.
+When Charles Theodore died, Bavaria and the Palatinate passed to his cousin, Max Joseph, Duke of Zweibrücken, the younger brother of Charles August, who had died in 1795.